kgar/angular-kendo-grid-resizer-trials/to-do.md

 # To Do
-- Extract the resize code into the service RemainingHeightCalculator
 - Create a directive to attach to the grid called autoResizeKendoGrid
 - Inject RemainingHeightCalculator into the directive
 - Add a public resize() function to the directive that uses the service to get the proposed height and resize